Victor Cruz

-Victor Michael Cruz (born November 11, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played college football at UMass, and signed with the New York Giants as an undrafted free agent in 2010.
-With the Giants, he won Super Bowl XLVI over the New England Patriots, and made the 2012 Pro Bowl.
+Victor Michael Cruz (born November 11, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL), spending seven seasons with the New York Giants.
+He played college football at UMass, and signed with the Giants as an undrafted free agent in 2010.
+With New York, he won Super Bowl XLVI over the New England Patriots, and made the 2012 Pro Bowl.

-Early years
+Early life

-Cruz was born in Paterson, New Jersey, on November 11, 1986 to Blanca Cruz and Michael Walker, a firefighter.
+Cruz was born in Paterson, New Jersey, on November 11, 1986, to Blanca Cruz and Michael Walker, a firefighter.
 His father was African American and his mother is Puerto Rican.
 Cruz's father died by suicide in 2007.

 Cruz attended Paterson Catholic High School in Paterson.
 He completed a post-graduate semester at Bridgton Academy in North Bridgton, Maine.
 Cruz put up 47 catches for 869 yards and eight touchdowns in his single season at Bridgton Academy.
 At Paterson Catholic, Victor played wide receiver and defensive back for coach Andrew Slome, who he credits for his success.
 He earned All-State honors as a senior in 2003, when the team went undefeated at 11–0 and captured the New Jersey Parochial Group I championship.
 That season, Cruz caught 42 passes and scored 19 touchdowns—15 on receptions.

 College career

 Cruz initially struggled to successfully combine his college studies with his football career, and was twice sent home from the University of Massachusetts for academic reasons.
-He only became eligible to play for the University of Massachusetts (UMass) in 2007, but went on to have both a solid college football career and to complete a BA in Afro-American Studies from UMass.
+He only became eligible to play for the Minutemen in 2007, but went on to have both a solid college football career and to complete a BA in Afro-American Studies from UMass.

-Cruz finished his career at UMass with 131 catches ranking him fourth on the all-time UMass receptions list, despite the fact that he didn't start a game until his junior season.
+Cruz finished his career at UMass with 131 catches ranking him fourth on the all-time UMass receptions list, despite the fact that he did not start a game until his junior season.
 He scored 11 touchdowns in his career and had just under 2,000 receiving yards.
 Cruz was named a first-team All-Colonial Athletic Association wide receiver for the years 2008 and 2009.
+He is fifth all-time at UMass in career receiving yards (1,958).

 Professional career

 New York Giants

-Cruz went undrafted in the 2010 NFL Draft and was signed the day after the draft by the New York Giants.
+Cruz went undrafted in the 2010 NFL draft and was signed the day after the draft by the New York Giants.

 2010 season

-In a preseason game against the New York Jets on August 16, 2010, Cruz helped the Giants win 31-16 by catching six passes for 145 yards and three touchdowns.
-He would finish the preseason leading the NFL with 297 receiving yards, tied for the preseason lead with four touchdown catches, and was selected to the Giants' 53-man regular season roster.
+In a preseason game against the New York Jets on August 16, 2010, Cruz helped the Giants win 31–16 by catching six passes for 145 yards and three touchdowns.
+He finished the preseason leading the NFL with 297 receiving yards, tied for the preseason lead with four touchdown catches, and was selected to the Giants' 53-man regular season roster.
 He was praised and highlighted by critics for his performance throughout the preseason.
 He played in three games at the start of the season, before a hamstring injury placed him on injured reserve for the remainder of the year.